 Public Art Program

 Public Art is artwork created by professional artists through a community input process.
 The artwork is funded through a public art ordinance adopted in 2000 and managed with public art guidelines.
 The ordinance sets aside 1% of certain capital improvement project funds for the commissioning and purchase of art.
-Since Nashville’s public art program began, forty permanent works of art have been added to the public art collection.
+Since Nashville’s public art program began, fifty permanent works of art have been added to the public art collection.
 Several additional works of art are in varying stages of being commissioned, fabricated and installed.

 If you would like to get involved with the Public Art process, please sign up to receive our email newsletters for artist opportunities and community meeting updates, or nominate someone to be a selection panelist.

 Metro Arts maintains the public art collection through an ongoing schedule of routine maintenance as well as repair and restoration work.
 If you see an artwork that needs attention, please let us know about artwork that needs maintenance or repair.

 Public Art Committee

 - Hope Stringer, Chair

 - Jim Schmidt

 - David Jon Walker

 - Stephanie McCullough, Metro Planning